 Hearing loss is a common health concern for many people, but the good news is that some types are preventable!
-According to the Better Hearing Institute, one-third of permanent hearing loss is preventable with proper hearing loss prevention strategies, increased awareness and small changes in habit that can result in substantial benefit to your hearing health.
+According to Hearing Health Foundation, one-third of permanent hearing loss is preventable with proper hearing loss prevention strategies, increased awareness and small changes in habit that can result in substantial benefit to your hearing health.

 Of the many causes of permanent hearing loss, the one that is most preventable is noise-induced hearing loss caused by noise and music exposure.
 Although music and noise appear to be quite different; one being a good thing and the other, less good, both have a similar (but not identical) effect on our hearing.

 There are two main factors that contribute to noise or music related hearing loss, the sound level (intensity) and how long one is exposed to the noise or music (duration).
 There is nothing wrong with going to a rock concert on Friday night as long as you don’t mow your lawn on Saturday morning.